tlopo-ruby/tfdsl/README.md

 A Chef like DSL for Terraform.

-Terraform use HCL for its configuration, which is better than json or yaml in my opinion, but still not quite as flexible as Chef DSL, so here it's a chef like DSL for terraform.
+Terraform uses HCL for its configuration, which is better than json or yaml in my opinion, but still not quite as flexible as Chef DSL, so here it's a chef like DSL for terraform.

 ## Installation